 Being an entrepreneur may seem flashy and exciting.
-But a lot of hard work and long hours are required to launch something new.
+But a lot of long hours are required to launch something.
 To be successful, entrepreneurs must execute.
 You'll often hear stories of entrepreneurs who begin their workday well before sunrise or send middle-of-the-night emails.
 Entrepreneurs are relentless when it comes to completing projects and following through on the work required to turn ideas and plans into sellable products.

 - Nonverbal Communication

 - Success Driven